jaredsparta/provisioning-dev-env-task-3/README.md

 - To run the VM, all one would need to then do is navigate to the root of this directory (the level that contains the Vagrantfile) and then `vagrant up`.
 This will automatically start both VM's.

+- To see the app, navigate to the url `development.local:3000`.

 <br>

 ---